A Conversation with Immigration Fraud Whistleblower, Elena Maria Lopez

 I also naively thought the immigration service should know that I was being scammed for my secret inheritance of citizenship – and that I sponsored in a violent criminal into the United States.
 Instead, the immigration bureaucracy didn’t care.
 It is so overwhelmed with fraud cases that unless you say you married a Muslim terrorist, they wouldn’t even bat an eyelash.
 Sadly, my husband knew this.
 Some of his last words to me were: “They’ll believe me rather than you.
 I’m clean cut, I have a good job – and I’m Dutch, not Arab.”

 2. What kind of reaction did you get from your congressional members?

 My U.S. Senator’s staff belittled my case as a “marriage dispute.”
 My U.S. Representative’s staff offered to help me sponsor someone else into the country, but refused to get involved in whistle blowing.

 Now that I’m living back in New Jersey, I couldn’t even get Senator Cory Booker’s office to return my calls or e-mails for a good year.
-His office is now pursuing information on my case.
-Senator Robert Menendez’s staff said he’ll do absolutely nothing to curtail any type of immigration.
+Senator Robert Menendez’s DC counsel said he’ll do absolutely nothing to curtail any type of immigration.
 I assume that means legal, illegal and fraudulent.
 Because I’m in hiding, I can’t identify myself to my current U.S. Representative in New Jersey.

 3. What made you set up your Web site, ImmigrationFraud.com?